TahaMunir2/RISC-V-RV32IM-FPGA/individual_statements/Cyril_AbdelNour.md

 **New Multiplexer for AUIPC:** I added a multiplexer (`mux_pcVSreg`) to select between `rs1` and the program counter as the first ALU operand.
 This was needed for `AUIPC`, which computes `PC + immediate`.

-I noticed something useful about RISC-V: the PC is never paired with a register operand—it's always paired with an immediate.
+I noticed something useful about RISC-V: the PC is never paired with a register operand, it's always paired with an immediate.
 This meant I could safely add this mux without affecting other instructions.

 ```systemverilog
 mux mux_pcVSreg(